openhie/ansible-resourcemap/README.md

 `ansible-playbook -i hosts site.yml`

-After this is complete(May take a few minutes) point your browser to http://ip_or_hostname and register a new accounut.
+After this is complete (May take a few minutes to finish) point your browser to http://ip_or_hostname and register a new account.